iambigyandahal/LaravelProjects/README.md

 6) `cp .env.example .env`

-Create a database for your project and open your text editor and change database details in .env file
+Create a mysql database for your project, open your text editor and change database details in .env file.

 8) `php artisan key:generate`